Time perception

-The study of time perception or chronoception is a field within psychology, cognitive linguistics and neuroscience that refers to the subjective experience, or sense, of time, which is measured by someone's own perception of the duration of the indefinite and unfolding of events.
+In psychology and neuroscience, time perception or chronoception is the subjective experience, or sense, of time, which is measured by someone's own perception of the duration of the indefinite and unfolding of events.
 The perceived time interval between two successive events is referred to as perceived duration.
 Though directly experiencing or understanding another person's perception of time is not possible, perception can be objectively studied and inferred through a number of scientific experiments.
 Some temporal illusions help to expose the underlying neural mechanisms of time perception.

 The ancient Greeks recognized the difference between chronological time (chronos) and subjective time (kairos).

 Pioneering work on time perception, emphasizing species-specific differences, was conducted by Karl Ernst von Baer.

 Theories

-Time perception is typically categorized in three distinct ranges, because different ranges of duration are processed in different areas of the brain:
+Time perception is typically categorized in five distinct ranges, because different ranges of duration are processed in different areas of the brain: